The Meaning of Psalm 46:10 to you as a child of God

 Psalm 46:10 is a Bible verse we usually refer to when we want to “still” ourselves and listen to God.
 It is a verse we generally accept as a pep talk to the soul, asking it to be quiet in the presence of the Lord.
-Is this what Psalm 46:10 means? 🤔
+Is this what does Psalm 46:10 mean ? 🤔

 To get the most from the Scriptures, it’s important to read them in context.
 When you read Psalm 46:10 within the context of the whole Psalm, you begin to see the real meaning emerge.
 When you take the verse out of context, you will misinterpret it and you won't get God’s intended meaning. 🤚

 explanation of Psalm 46 verse 10, let us see who wrote it.